-We assign an a3 Funding Structure score to DB, one notch above the bank's initial score.
-The positive adjustment reflects DB's extended and now more stable tenure for a larger part of its confidence-sensitive wholesale funding and further captures our expectation that DB will remain less dependent on such funding sources, adding flexibility to managing refinancing costs and executing on the announced plans over the next 12-18 months.
-The adjustment also takes account of the benefits provided by the bank's stable and diversified deposit base generated from its sizable domestic corporate and retail banking franchise.
-Deposits consitute 60% of DB's net liabilities (including equity) and are raised mostly in Germany (around 71% as of September 2023).
-About 51% of total deposits were sourced from retail clients and 35% of total deposits sourced from SMEs and corporates' operational or term deposits, which counterbalances the wholesale funding needs of the bank's remaining capital markets activities.
-As a result, DB displays one of the strongest deposit stability among global investment bank peers, based on a limited proportion of non-operational overnight deposits (14% as of Q3 2023).
+We assign an a3 Funding Structure score to DB, two notches above the bank's initial score. and 35% of total deposits sourced from SMEs and corporates' operational or term deposits, which counterbalances the wholesale funding needs of the bank's remaining capital markets activities.
+As a result, DB displays one of the strongest deposit stability among global investment bank peers, based on a limited proportion of non-operational overnight deposits (15% as of Q4 2023).

-Following a context of very volatile markets in Q1 2023, and the confidence crisis that followed the failure of several US regional banks and the measures taken by the Swiss National bank to ensure stability for Credit Suisse's customers, DB confirmed that the change in deposit balances experienced in the first quarter (to \leqslant 592 billion at end of March from \leqslant 621 billion at the end of December) reflected a normalization from very high levels posted in 2022.
-Indeed, deposits have bounced back since then to \leqslant 611 billion at the end of September 202.
+Following a context of very volatile markets in Q1 2023, and the confidence crisis that followed the failure of several US regional banks and the measures taken by the Swiss National bank to ensure stability for Credit Suisse's customers, DB confirmed that the change in deposit balances experienced in the first quarter of 2023 (to €592 billion at end of March 2023 from €621 billion at the end of December 2022) reflected a normalization from very high levels posted in 2022.
+Deposits have bounced back since then to €635 billion at the end of March 2024.